samullen/metrix/README.md

 - measurement: This is a `Map` with `:duration` as the key.
 The value is in microseconds
-- metadata: Metadata is the value returned by the block of logic wrapped by `measure/2`.
-If the return value is not a map, `measure/2` returns it as a map with `:response` as the key. (e.g. `%{response: return_value}`).
+- metadata: The value returned from the block as a map in the form `%{response: results}`.
+Extra metadata can be provided to `measure/3` as a `Map`.
+The resulting metadata will be a merging of what's provided and the response/results.
+Example: `measure([:event, :name], %{conn: conn}), do: ...`

 ### Example